letsfae/Fae-Backend/docs_us_en/protocol_users.md

 | --- | --- | --- |
 | password | string(8-16) | password|

-When the errors are caused three times after login, the users account will be locked and will log out (Auth void automatically).
+When the errors are caused six times after login, the users account will be locked and will log out (Auth void automatically).
 The reset_login interface need to be called when try to unlock.

 ### response